HOME STALLIONS SALES HORSES SAGAS ANGLO-ARABIANS MNIE GUESTBOOK

 All of our successes this year cannot be attributed to any one person.
 We were truly a team, and proved that teamwork RULES!
 Thanks go out from Cassie and I to each and every member of "Team Starstruck."
 I can't wait to see what you guys accomplish in 2003!

 Below is a list of the highlights.
-Click on the links to see photos from each occasion.

 The Mason-Dixon Classic was the end of April, and we took both PX and Sohn.
 Torrential rains had turned the rings into a lake, which made Sohn keep swapping leads behind through puddles.
 His courses were, for the most part, below average.
-PX on the other hand, was Champion!
-Debbi and the boys came with us to watch and were a great help.
+PX on the other hand, was great!

 The first of the EAAHSC Shows, a weekend combining NE Md and SC PA regions was next and goodness did we have a great weekend!
+Paradoks, below, won his Liberty class, Hunter Pleasure Intermediate Ride, and was Hunter Pleasure Champion.

 Next, Cassie and I decided to drive to NJ with PX for the NJHAHA Class A show.
 We arrived while it was still dark out, napped a while, then woke up just in time to finish braiding and warm up.
 PX did fairly well against some tough competition, ending up Reserve Champion.